IR-2016-27, Feb. 17, 2016

-WASHINGTON — The Internal Revenue Service today wrapped up its 2015 “Dirty Dozen” tax scams list by warning taxpayers against using frivolous tax arguments to avoid paying their taxes.
+WASHINGTON – The Internal Revenue Service today finished its 2016 “Dirty Dozen” tax scams list by warning taxpayers against using frivolous tax arguments to avoid paying their taxes.

-The IRS today also released the 2015 version of “The Truth about Frivolous Tax Arguments.”
-The 69-page document describes and responds to some of the common frivolous tax arguments made by those who oppose compliance with federal tax laws.
+Also today, the IRS released the 2016 version of “The Truth about Frivolous Tax Arguments.”
+The document describes and responds to some of the common frivolous tax arguments made by those who oppose compliance with federal tax laws.
 Examples include contentions that taxpayers can refuse to pay taxes on religious or moral grounds by invoking the First Amendment.
 The cases cited in the document demonstrate how frivolous arguments are treated by the IRS and the courts.

 Compiled annually, the “Dirty Dozen” lists a variety of common scams that taxpayers may encounter anytime but many of these schemes peak during filing season as people prepare their returns or hire someone to help with their taxes.

-Illegal scams can lead to significant penalties and interest and possible criminal prosecution.
-IRS Criminal Investigation works closely with the Department of Justice to shutdown scams and prosecute the criminals behind them.
+Perpetrators of illegal scams may be subject to significant penalties and interest as well as possible criminal prosecution.
+IRS Criminal Investigation works closely with the Department of Justice (DOJ) to shut down scams and prosecute the criminals behind them.

 Debunking Frivolous Tax Arguments

-Examples of frivolous arguments also include contentions that “employees” subject to federal income tax are employees of the federal government, and that only foreign-source income is taxable.
+Examples of frivolous arguments also include contentions that the only “employees” subject to federal income tax are employees of the federal government; and that only foreign-source income is taxable.